 You might think it would be relatively easy to find out when such an important star as Sirius rises locally.
 It isn’t.
 When I was writing Isis Magic, I even called my local planetarium and they weren’t able to help me.
 I scoured the internet.
 I inquired on Egyptian and astronomy lists and forums.
 But no luck.
 That was then; this is now.
 And I am happy to say that I have since found an online calculator—and I’m going to share it with you.

 It was designed by a French doctor of astronomy with an interest in ancient Egypt.
 She offers software for purchase that lets you calculate any star’s heliacal rising.
 But here’s the good part: you can sample the calculator—on Sirius—for free.
 Here’s the link.
-All you need to know is your latitude and altitude (how much above sea level) and be able to put up with the Google Translate version of the site—unless you speak French, of course.
+(Put in your email and the password softtests) All you need to know is your latitude and altitude (how much above sea level) and be able to put up with the Google Translate version of the site—unless you speak French, of course.

 To find Sirius in the night sky, just look for the constellation Orion, which was associated with Osiris by the ancient Egyptians.
 The three stars in Orion’s belt point directly at Sirius.